RohitRaj007-F1/Journal/README.md

  Why I’m Doing This ?
-To build a good understanding in the field and apply for an internship in cybersecurity.
+To build a good understanding in the field, get practical experience in building projects, CTF's,etc and get a good job in  cybersecurity.